openstack/tacker/doc/source/user/mgmt_driver_deploy_k8s_and_cnf_with_helm.rst

 3. Check the Deployment in Helm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Run the following command to verify that it is deployed by the Helm chart.
-If NAME matches "helmreleasename" then deployment succeeded.
+If NAME matches "helmreleasename" then deployment is succeeded.

 .. code-block:: console